kameshsuryavanshi/Dumroo_Ai_Query_System/README.md

   Ensure proper grade/region is selected and query is specific

 * **Gemini not responding?**
-  Check API key, rate limits, or service availability at Google AI Studio
+  Check API key, rate limits, or service availability

 ---

-## 🚧 Future Enhancements
+## Future Enhancements

 * Support aggregate queries like averages and comparisons
 * Add user authentication for secure access